EBI-Metagenomics/mgnifams/README.md

 2. **initiate_proteins**

-There are two different path options for the same input file for this workflow.
-One is */nfs/production/rdf/metagenomics/users/vangelis/plp_flatfiles_pgsql_2/sequence_explorer_protein_no_header.csv*
-which has been preprocessed manually (pbzip2 -dk and then removed header) and the other is the output of the preprocess_input workflow *sequence_explorer_protein_no_header.csv* found the respective work directory (update link in config).
-The workflow then splits the input CSV into file chunks of 50M rows/sequences and slices out the already known pfams, keeping sequences >= 50 amino acids in a fasta file (mgnifams_input.fa).
+After the initial input file has been optionally decompressed and had it’s header removed, we pass it to the initiate_proteins workflow.
+The output file of preprocess_input workflow must be passed in the initiate_proteins workflow nextflow.config.
+The initiate_proteins subworkflow then in parallel chunks of 50M (default value) proteins:

+(i) Slices off MGnify sequence regions with known pfam annotations

+(ii) Keeps sliced sequences with AA >= min_sequence_length (default: 100)

+(iii) Concatenates and exports results in output/mgnifams_input.fa which will then be clustered on the next step

+This is done through a python script named bin/filter_unannotated_slices_fasta.py.
+For the latest version and a chunking value of 50M, there are 15 parallel chunks, and each finishes in ~20'.

+Run with:

-Run with: **nextflow run workflows/initiate_proteins/main.nf -c workflows/initiate_proteins/nextflow.config -dsl2 -profile slurm -with-tower -resume**
+**nextflow run workflows/initiate_proteins/main.nf -c nextflow_workflows.config -dsl2 -profile slurm**

 3. **execute_clustering**